trevorbehnke/trevorbehnke/README.md

 Because we know the best way to learn is to practice, I've also done a bunch of personal projects with the knowledge I gathered from the courses.
 You can check them out over at my [website](http://trevorbehnke.com/portfolio).
 Sometimes I also post about programming related topics in my blog.

-Einstein once said...
+Socrates once said...

-> I have no special talent.
-I am only passionately curious.
+> The only true wisdom is in knowing you know nothing.

 ...and in that sense I consider myself a ‘forever student,’ eager to both build on my academic foundations as well as stay in touch with the latest technology and strategies.